MarshMeadow/DiscordTV/README.md

 # Discord_TV
-An attempt at making a discord app for android TV >.> for fun
+An attempt at making a discord app for android TV >.> for fun (APK Files)

-I will quit sooner or later